-There are two key things to think about when selecting/specifying a UPS system:
+There are two points you must look at when selecting a UPS system:

-The amount of power you need the UPS system to supply.
-This is normally specified in VA or Watts.
+The amount of power you need the UPS system to supply, this is in VA or Watts.

-Power monitoring of the existing system can be performed to get an accurate reading of the power being consumed.
+Power monitoring can be performed to get an accurate reading of the power being consumed.
+Power monitoring will be able to help understand your power requirements.

-Think about future requirements.
-Is the power needed going to increase dramatically?
+You will need to also plan for future power requirements.
+Ask yourself questions, for example; is the power needed going to increase dramatically?
+Are we planning on growing the company in the future?
 Some UPS systems are modular and can grow with your business.

 It is often impossible to accurately predict future requirements, therefore it is important to oversize the UPS you choose.
 The reason for this is that any UPS you buy will be expected to last at least 5 years, and larger units should be expected to last for anything up to 15 years.